Bx64/shift-snapshot/README.md

 ### create

-Command _create_ is for create new snapshot, example of usage:<br>
+Command _create_ is used to create a new snapshot.
+Example of usage:<br>
 `bash shift-snapshot.sh create`<br>
-Automaticly will create a snapshot file in the shift-lisk/ installation folder.<br>
+This wil automatically create a snapshot file in the shift-lisk/ installation folder.<br>
-Don't require to stop you node app.js instance.<br>
+It does not require you to stop your node's app.js instance.<br>
 Example of output:<br>
 ```
    + Creating snapshot